 Europhobia is a compound effect of various elements of trash culture combined: xenophobia, adult ignorance, distrust of intellectuals and reliance on poor sources of news on politics.

-There is a massive market for mass media products aimed at the low-attention-span trash culture types.
+There is a massive market for mass media products aimed at low-attention-span types.
 Male-dominated trashy tabloids depict female nudes, fictional short stories of the most banal and stupid kind, advice columns designed to shock rather than educate, and news stories that are widely known to be entertaining rather than true.
-The Sun, The Star, The Daily Sport, for example, are three of most popular "news" papers, and almost entirely devoted to the decadent content just mentioned.
+The Sun, The Star, The Daily Sport, for example, are three of most popular "news" papers.
 Television has become the resident priest of Trash, nearly all programs cater for people with short-attention spans.
 Adverts are quick and shocking, programs are simplistic and moronic.
-Although more educated content exists it is unpopular.
-Thankfully the government takes a strong hand in monitoring domestic channels for content and worth, otherwise I suspect local TV would be almost entirely lost to stupidity & contentless trashy entertainment.
+Although more educated content exists, it is unpopular.

 Our good-natured fans do little or nothing to restrict the bad ones; football culture is beyond repair, an international bother, an embarrassment, and no-one has the societal know-how to do anything about it.
 Clearly the "scum of the Earth" lowest-of-the-low recruits that were once indulged to join the Army have now found a new societal outlet: Football, under the protection of trash culture, is Britain's belated Hitler Youth movement.